ovsmar/Random-Track-From-Spotify/README.md

-# Spotify Random Track Selector
+# Random Track From Spotify

 This is a web application that uses the Spotify Web API to fetch and play a random track based on the user's input of a year and genre.